chandanv89/read-write-vrp-docs-pub/resources-and-data-models/payment-agreement-consents.md

 The API endpoint allows the TPP to ask an ASPSP to create a new **payment agreement consents*- resource.

 - The POST action indicates to the ASPSP that a payment agreement consents has been staged.
-At this point, although request payload contains Debtor Accounts, but the PSU may not have been identified by the ASPSP.
+At this point, although request payload may contain Debtor Accounts, but the PSU may not have been identified by the ASPSP.
 - The endpoint allows the TPP to send a copy of the consent (between PSU and TPP) to the ASPSP for the PSU to authorise.
 - The ASPSP creates the **payment agreement consents** resource and responds with a unique ConsentId to refer to the resource.